**Above video is out of date but still has some great stuff in it**

 - 11 Active Player Roster

-- Fan Factor is 1/2 of prior season (rounded down)
+- Fan Factor is always reset to 0 each season

 Annual Team Budget